Artist, Teaching Artist

 Folk Art, Heritage, Music

-In addition to her role as the Folk Art Director of Erie Arts & Culture, Kelly Armor is a freelance educator, folklorist, musician, and storyteller.
-She has been a rostered teaching artist since 1995 and has been an artist-in-residence at over 45 different schools and community organizations.
+In addition to her role as the Folklorist-in-Residence at Erie Arts & Culture, Kelly Armor is a freelance educator, folklorist, musician, and storyteller.
+She has been a rostered teaching artist since 1995 and has been an artist-in-residence at over 50 different schools and community organizations.
 Her residencies often focus on storytelling, folk music, songwriting, and instrument making for preschoolers, elementary and middle school students, adults with special needs, and ELL children and adults.

 From 1993-2003 she toured with the duo Armor & Sturtevant, performing on flutes, vocals, accordion, concertina, and hand percussion.
 The duo toured North America and played at festivals, community centers, concert venues and coffeehouses.